 This is the most important reason you should incorporate local search marketing in your SEO.
 Placing your business profile in every local search listing will allow search engines such as Google and Bing to find you easily.

-In your journey toward search engine optimization, local search marketing is very important.
+In your journey toward search engine optimisation, local search marketing is very important.
 It will considerably contribute to your visibility in search engines because your data is listed in every local map and local business listing.
 Make sure, however, that you are consistent with the information that you write in each of them.
 Or else, people will easily take you out of their list if they find inaccuracies because they will think that you are a scammer.

 Another important reason why you should care about local SEO is the growing use of smartphones and their impact on business.
 Each day, more and more people use their mobile devices to find a local business and look up information such as the store’s location, directions, and opening and closing hours.

 People are now using smartphones to perform local searches on the go and given the fact that 50% of them decide to visit a store within a day, it’s crucial to rank your local business properly.
-Smartphones users are conditioned to expect quick, no-nonsense solutions to their queries, which means that an effective local SEO strategy should go hand in hand with mobile optimization.
+Smartphones users are conditioned to expect quick, no-nonsense solutions to their queries, which means that an effective local SEO strategy should go hand in hand with mobile optimisation.